-Despite this, people flock to Mayon from all over the world to get a glimpse of this powerful volcano.
+Despite this, people flock to Mayon from all over the world to get a glimpse of this mighty volcano.

 Mayon is one of the most active volcanoes in the Philippines and is feared by locals for its destructive powers.

-The last major eruption in 1993 left many dead and homeless in its wake.
+The last major eruption in 1993 left many dead and homeless.

 The volcano stands at 2462 meters high, and its crater consists of a gigantic chamber filled with molten rocks.

 For more Philippines travel see:

 - Marinduque Tourist Spots